Stichting: Formation

 Art.
 2:289 of the Civil Code establishes that all foundations must be registered at the official public Commercial Register ("handelsregister" at the "Kamer van Koophandel").
 As long as the foundation hasn't been registered, the boardmembers bear personal responsibility.
 In another register, UBO, the ultimate beneficial owner(s) have to be undisclosed.

 Commercial activities are allowed if they are within the purpose of the foundation and are taxed.
 Board members can be held liable for the foundation, civilly as well as criminally, when they do not comply with general rules of good governance, like for instance written down in the "Nederlandse Corporate Governance Code".

-The Dutch Tax Service can declare an institution to be an "institution for general benefit" (ANBI), with tax benefits.
-Often, but not necessarily, this is a foundation.
-Conversely, not every foundation qualifies.
+It is not necessary in the Netherlands that a foundation serves a purpose of general interest, it can also be a social or an idealistic goal and its official goal cannot include making payments to anybody, except for charitable causes.
+The Dutch Tax Service can declare a legal entity to be an "institution for general benefit" (ANBI), which grants tax exemptions.
+Many foundations apply for this status, as do some other entities, which requires evidence of good governance and publishing of financial statements.
+Not every foundation qualifies, or for smaller time limited foundations are willing or capable to invest in meeting the requirements.

+Given the lack of shares, the stichting structure owning a company has been pioneered successfully in recent years as a 'poison pill' style defence tactic against hostile takeovers by Scott V Simpson, one of Europe's leading mergers and acquisitions lawyers.
+The most common strategy is to create a stichting, and gift it considerable call options.
+If a hostile takeover is announced the stichting can call in these options making it much harder for the hostile bidder to gain a majority share.
+This was not the use Dutch lawmakers had in mind when drawing the law.